-Employers are liable to Class 1A NICs at 13.8% (2022/23: 14.53%) on most benefits-in-kind subject to income tax.
-Scale rate allowances covered by an approval notice or benefits-in-kind included in a PAYE Settlement Agreement (but see below) are not subject to Class 1A NICs.
+Employers are liable to Class 1A NICs at 13.8% (2023/24: 13.8%) on most benefits-in-kind subject to income tax.
+Scale rate allowances covered by an approval notice or benefits-in-kind included in a PAYE settlement agreement (but see below) are not subject to Class 1A NICs.
 Certain other benefits are specifically exempt from both income tax and Class 1A NICs or are subject to Class 1 NIC rather than Class 1A.

 With effect from 6 April 2020, the scope of Class 1A NICs was extended to include contributions on taxable termination payments above £30,000.
-(See Tax rates 2022/23 for details of the rates applicable to termination payments in 2022/23).